cheapjack/ProtestsForProtists/making/README.md

 # Make Files

-Includes
+### Includes

  * PiCam v.2.1 Mount for foldscope
+ * Microscope optics as [OpenSCAD]() `.scad` files and PiCam v.2.1 scaffold
- * Foldscope_LED_Mount for an LED throwie based foldscope lighting rig when  viewing in low light
+ * Foldscope LED Mount for an LED throwie based foldscope lighting rig when  viewing in low light
+ * [Public Lab adapted Hackteria Microscope Stage](https://publiclab.org/notes/partsandcrafts/01-22-2018/building-the-microscope-stage) for Interspecies Gaming.
+Refer to this link and the [version on Thingiverse](https://www.thingiverse.com/thing:1057872) for assembly info.